Confluence of Logically Constrained Rewrite Systems Revisited: Introduction

 In particular, the conclusion in \cite{KN13} that LCTRSs ``are \emph{flexible}: common analysis techniques for term rewriting extend to LCTRSs without much effort'' is not accurate.
 On the contrary, in \Cref{sec:undecidability} we show that (local) confluence of terminating LCTRSs is undecidable, even for a decidable fragment of the theory of integers.

 In \Cref{sec:transformation} we present a simple transformation from LCTRSs to TRSs which allows us to relate results for the latter to the former.
 We use the transformation to extend two advanced confluence criteria based on (parallel) critical pairs from TRSs to LCTRSs: In \Cref{sec:dev-closed-ccps} we prove that (almost) development closed left-linear LCTRSs are confluent by \emph{reusing} the corresponding result for TRSs obtained by van Oostrom~\cite{vO97} and in \Cref{sec:pcps} we lift the result of Toyama~\cite{T81} based on parallel critical pairs from TRSs to LCTRSs.
-Both results are employed in state-of-the-art confluence provers for TRSs (\textsf{ACP}~\cite{AYT09}, \textsf{CSI}~\cite{NFM17}, \textsf{Hakusan}~\cite{SH22}) and have only recently been formally verified in the Isabelle/HOL proof assistant~\cite{HKST24,KM23a,KM23b}.
+Both results are employed in state-of-the-art confluence provers for TRSs (\textsf{ACP}~\cite{AYT09}, \textsf{CSI}~\cite{NFM17}, \textsf{Hakusan}~\cite{SH22}) and have only recently been formally verified in the Isabelle proof assistant~\cite{HKST24,KM23a,KM23b}.

 For the LCTRS extension of the result of Toyama~\cite{T81} we observed a subtle problem in the definition of the equivalence relation on constrained terms, which goes back to \cite{KN13} and has been used in subsequent work on LCTRSs~\cite{FKN17,SM23,WM18}.
 We briefly discuss the issue at the end of the next section, after recalling basic notions for LCTRSs.
-For space reasons, some of the more technical proofs are deferred to the appendix.
+The results in \Cref{sec:transformation} and \Cref{sec:dev-closed-ccps} were first announced in~\cite{MSM23}.